-To avoid these types of comments, you should carefully review the instructions to Item 303(a)(3) of Regulation S-K (17 CFR 229.303) for preparing disclosure about an issuer's results of operations.
+To avoid these types of comments, you should carefully review Item 303 of Regulation S-K (17 CFR 229.303) and the related instructions for preparing disclosure about an issuer's results of operations.
 The disclosure should include the key metrics that are monitored by management and how those metrics correlate to material changes in the company's results of operations.
 The company should also describe any: